-Thinking of a job change?
-If yes, and if you’re an Other Expat, go ahead and capitalize on the things I’ve learned as an Other Expat myself.
+Fresh out of college and on a job search or thinking of a career change?
+If the answer is yes, and if you’re an Other Expat, go ahead and capitalize on the things I’ve learned as an Other Expat myself.

 I’ve been on both sides – in my previous life job, I interviewed candidates, many of them foreigners, for various positions in the company, and I’ve also done the job hunting circuit as a “skilled” worker and foreigner.

 Here are some tips to make the entire process less daunting for you.

 Job hunting 101 – identify your skills or strengths

 Before setting out to do your job search, do a thorough update of your CV – highlight your unique selling points and how you have contributed to the companies you’ve worked for.